 - Complete a Request for Letter of Permission form and the Letter of Permission Checklist

 - Visit the other university's website for a description of the course(s) that you wish to take

-- Completed forms must be submitted to the academic counselling office by the published deadlines
+- Completed forms must be sent through the help portal to the Academic Counselling Office by the published deadlines.

 - You must adhere to the other university's policy/deadlines for admission as a visiting student, and to Western's policies and deadlines for completing the course.
 Remember to have an official transcript transferred to Western upon completion of the course(s).
 Instructions and deadlines are provided on your copy of the letter of permission form and on the Registrar's Office website.